Chart Color Schemes

 Cashmere ranks among the top 25% of areas assessed nationally for overall employment performance

-Employment growth over the past year was estimated at 4.7%.
-There are 13,219 residents in work, with a workforce participation rate of 74.0%, higher than Greater Brisbane's 64.5%.
-Major employment sectors include health care & social assistance, construction, and public administration & safety.
-The area has a particular specialization in public administration & safety, with an employment share 1.4 times the regional level.
+Workforce participation is at 81.1%, compared to Greater Brisbane's 70.7%.
+According to Census responses, 19.4% of residents work from home.
+Employment is concentrated in health care & social assistance, construction, and public administration & safety.
+Cashmere has a particular specialization in public administration & safety, with an employment share of 1.4 times the regional level.

-Professional & technical services have limited presence, at 7.4% compared to the regional 8.9%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 4.7%, while labour force increased by 5.2%, causing the unemployment rate to rise by 0.5 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-State-level data to 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Cashmere's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.
+Professional & technical services have limited presence, with 7.4% employment compared to the regional average of 8.9%.
+The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 4.7% while labour force increased by 5.2%, causing the unemployment rate to rise by 0.5 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
+National employment forecasts from Jobs and Skills Australia suggest that Cashmere's employment should increase by 6.6% over five years and 13.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment